You are here: Home / Get involved / Events and fundraising / Do your own fundraising / Fundraising at home

 Everyone has a special skill so why not share yours by hosting a class online.
 This could be you baking your favourite recipe, demonstrating your artistic or crafting talents or sharing your morning exercise routine.
 Then invite people to join in and donate to your Justgiving fundraising page.
 Find out more here.

-You can still be together with family friends while apart by arranging an afternoon tea or evening drinks using platforms like Zoom, Google Hangouts and WhatsApp.
+If you can’t see your friends and family in person, you can still be together while apart by arranging an afternoon tea or evening drinks using platforms like Zoom, Google Hangouts and WhatsApp.
 Invite all your family and friends to virtually join you and make a donation to Dementia UK via your JustGiving fundraising page.

-With cinemas closed, you may be missing all those things that make movie night special – tickets, popcorn and a shared screening experience.
+With new cinema restrictions now in place, you may be missing all those things that make movie night special – tickets, popcorn and a shared screening experience.
 Check out our top tips for bringing the big screen to your small screen – and donate the costs you have saved from your cinema trip to Dementia UK.

 Everyone loves a bit of friendly competition.
 Create your own competition for you and your loved ones to take part in.
-It could be a one-off, like who can draw the best rainbow for the #rainbowtrail with their eyes closed or take your time with who can grow the tallest sunflower.
+It could be a one-off, like who can draw the best rainbow with their eyes closed or take your time with who can grow the tallest sunflower.

 Arrange an online crafting session with friends and family where you all work on your own craft activities or everyone tries the same new craft.
 Then showcase your creations on your social media.
 Ask those taking part to make donations to your online fundraising page, and you could even sell the items afterwards to raise extra money.